Pensions

 Tip 1 - Reject unexpected offers

 If you’re contacted out of the blue about a pension opportunity, chances are it’s a scam.
+Legitimate pension providers are highly unlikely to contact you unexpectedly about your pension.

 Pension cold calling is illegal, and you should be very wary.
 An offer of a free pension review from a firm you’ve not dealt with before is probably a scam.